aaronhktan/jyut-dict/README.md

 <img src="/docs/screenshots/mac/search_localization.gif?raw=true" style="margin: 5px">

 ### Customizable.
-Prefer to only Traditional Chinese first?
+Prefer to see only Traditional Chinese?
 Maybe hide Pinyin?
 Change the colours of the words or disable them altogether?
 Do that with a plethora of settings options!

 <img src="/docs/screenshots/mac/settings.png?raw=true" style="margin: 5px">